 The 3008 GT-Line is lovely to drive, and we really enjoyed our country road trip out to Orange via Bathurst.
 Whether you’re driving it in the city or further afield, it handles well, and feels balanced on the road.
 The suspension has been tuned for Australia.

-Steering is good and we particularly enjoyed the redesigned steering wheel that felt really nice in the hand.
+Steering is good across the board, and we particularly enjoyed the redesigned steering wheel that felt really nice in the hand.

 From a capability standpoint, the Peugeot 3008 GT-Line feels laggy at the lower end of the RPM range when you stand on the gas off the mark.
 That is until it winds out and then you feel it want to pull away as it gets up and goes.